sam-caldwell/csci-430/docs/scope-handling-notes.md

 ## What’s Not (Yet) Implemented

-- True block-local variables (e.g., locals scoped to IF/WHILE/FOR): all variables are global by design to match GW-BASIC.
 - Per-variable type-specialized numeric storage: all numeric variables are currently lowered to double.
 - Full runtime semantics for `CHAIN` (file handoff, full program overlay) and `CLEAR` (arrays, open files, DATA pointer) are stubbed/simplified.